 At the meetings, formal group photos were taken and copies of these pictures, along with a newsletter, was sent out to all on his mailing list later in the year.
 As the years rolled by, sadly health issues became a larger part of the news.

 When men died Jones and others would attend their funerals if possible.
 Sadly, I was unaware of the existence of this group when organising the funeral for my father, Staff Sergeant Eric West R.A., R.A.O.C., in 1992.

 ‘A Short History of 140 Regiment and its Component Parts’

-This document was produced by one of the veterans of the Regiment for the Reunion meetings that took place in the early 1990’s.
+This document, summarising the many and various actions of the original 140th Regiment and its successors, was produced by one of the veterans of the Regiment for the Reunion meetings that took place in the early 1990’s.

 ‘A Short History of 140 Field Regiment RA and its Component Parts’ with thanks to Martin Felstead